blog / Coding

 For the uninitiated, coding is how humans talk to computers.
 If you have an idea, design, solution, or instruction, coding and programming are how the computer understands it.
 When you learn to code, you learn to design solutions or even design the future.
 Code drives and powers the digital world that we’re all a part of – from our smartphones to laptops, apps to websites, and appliances to getting the simplest tasks done.
 Given our dependence on everything virtual, coding has emerged as one of the most essential and transformational skills to learn.
-Let’s break this down further so t what is coding.
+Let’s break this down further to answer the question, what is coding?

 What is Coding?